red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-1/bot-thinking-guardrails.md

 The following steps show how to use `bot_thinking` in a self-check output rail.
 This pattern provides reasoning traces to your moderation LLM, allowing it to make more informed decisions by evaluating both the response and the reasoning process.

-This extends the [self check thinking configuration examples](https://github.com/NVIDIA/NeMo-Guardrails/tree/develop/examples/configs/self_check_thinking) in the NeMo Guardrails toolkit repository.
+This extends the [self check thinking configuration examples](https://github.com/NVIDIA/NeMo-Guardrails/tree/develop/examples/configs/self_check_thinking) in the NeMo Guardrails library repository.

 1. Write the `config.yml` file as follows: